 The shift from verbal data to dance required attention to the selection of the material to be translated into dance, the choice of movements, the scene and the meanings generated by these choices (Leavy, 2009).
-I reanalysed the research material and selected those narrative excerpts in which there was explicit reference to sensations, movements, body and movement metaphors.
+I reanalyzed the research material and selected those narrative excerpts in which there was explicit reference to sensations, movements, body and movement metaphors.
 Some of these excerpts were then incorporated into the musical track.

-After this selection, I tried to place the narrative elements within certain critical passages that characterise the transformation in the crisis (Morin, 2016; Alhadeff-Jones, 2021): 1) organised routines, habitual patterns of action, status of normality; 2) perception of crisis signals by means of irregularities and antagonisms; 3) blocking of organisational devices; 4) unlocking of hitherto inhibited virtualities; 5) integration of antagonistic and complementary forces in an organisational and fluid way; 6) fluctuation in time and renewal of energy and organisation; 7) organisational reconfiguration of the system.
+After this selection, I tried to place the narrative elements within certain critical passages that characterize the transformation in the crisis (Alhadeff-Jones, 2021; Morin, 2016):

+- 1) organized routines, habitual patterns of action, status of normality; - 2) perception of crisis signals by means of irregularities and antagonisms; - 3) blocking of organizational devices; - 4) unlocking of hitherto inhibited virtualities; - 5) integration of antagonistic and complementary forces in an organizational and fluid way; - 6) fluctuation in time and renewal of energy and organization; - 7) organizational reconfiguration of the system.

-For the realisation of the video-performance, I collaborated with a choreographer and a musician.
+For the realization of the video-performance, I collaborated with a choreographer and a musician.
 In the planning phase, we reflected on a number of questions: Where to place the dance?
 How many people to involve?
 The choice was to draw on research material to identify a symbolic place for the process.
-The house was an evocative image that emerged in the choreographer's mind and mine quite naturally.
+The house was an evocative image that naturally emerged in the choreographer's mind and mine.
 It was one of the most inhabited contexts during the pandemic crisis, a place normally little known and inhabited by the services.
-We therefore contextualised the dance in the space of a house that is no longer inhabited, suspended between what it was and what it could still be.
+We therefore contextualized the dance in the space of a house that is no longer inhabited, suspended between what it was and what it could still be.

 A second crucial step in designing the video-performance was the choice of subjects.
-In this case we opted for a two-step that could help the observer's gaze move from a micro level (the individual subjects), meso level (the relationship between the subjects) and macro level (the dance in the house and the house in the landscape).
+In this case we opted for a pas de deux that could help the observer's gaze move from a micro level (the individual subjects), meso level (the relationship between the subjects) and macro level (the dance in the house and the house in the landscape).

 The mode of video shooting has also long been the subject of reflection on the action of observing.
-Immediately, the choreographer and I agreed on the choice of a mobile and fluid quality of filming, a 'look' proposed by the camera that was part of the dance in being.
+Immediately, the choreographer and I agreed on the choice of a mobile and fluid quality of filming, a 'gaze' proposed by the camera that was part of the dance in being.

 With respect to the music, we chose not to use a piece that had already been composed, but to make use of the expertise and artistic sensitivity of a musician to be brought into dialogue with the creative process that was accompanying the design of the choreography.
-Finally, the use of the Release Technique constituted the grammar of the entire dance, particularly in the central part of the video and in the pas de deux.